-My friend’s brother had survived 18 months at the Indian Military Academy in Dehradun and so it was indeed time to celebrate.
-She was going to come all the way to Dehradun to attend the Passing-out-parade, and since I was living in that city, I couldn’t have been happier (because it is quite far from all other cities and no one ever comes here).
+My friend’s brother had survived 18 months at the Indian Military Academy (IMA) in Dehradun and so it was indeed time to celebrate.
+She was going to come all the way to Dehradun to attend the Passing out parade (POP) and since I was living in that city, I couldn’t have been happier.

-Her brother, a skinny and dark GC (Gentleman Cadet, what all trainees at the IMA are called) was allowed to invite four guests to the passing-out-parade (POP) — a ceremonial culmination of their rigorous training.
+Her brother, a skinny and dark GC (Gentleman Cadet – all trainees at the IMA are called GC) was allowed to invite four guests to the POP that is a ceremonial culmination of their rigorous training.
 He ended up being swamped by 11 relatives and friends, all wanting to see him stomp the parade ground in front of the Chetwode Building like a crazy guy before he became an officer in the Indian Army.

-Now this POP is a pretty sought-after function in and around Dehradun, with civilians and faujis clamouring for entry passes, which is really unusual for a military event.
+Now, this POP is a pretty sought-after function in and around Dehradun, with civilians and faujis clamouring for entry passes.
 Parents, friends, relatives, distant relatives, would-be in-laws… everyone wants to be there when their boy gets his stars.

 So my friend’s brother, lets call him GC Bub, somehow managed to get passes for everyone, and so, at 0600 hours, all 11 of them were seated in the battalion enclosure in front of the Chetwode Building.

 Though the POP doesn’t start before 0900 hours, the three hour early arrival was because of limited seating, which is allotted on first-come-first-serve basis.
 I had passes to a special seating enclosure right behind the chief guest, but I preferred to sit with my friend along with other family members.
 A shudh-desi civilian like me would never let go of any opportunity to have some civilian-chhap fun.